 A platform for innovation

-Using an enterprise-grade Platform-as-a-Service (PaaS) is an option that gives an organisation this freedom, allowing open-source and licensed software products to work together as fully automated, cloud-agnostic capabilities.
+Using an enterprise-grade Platform-as-a-Service (PaaS) is an option that gives an organization this freedom, allowing open-source and licensed software products to work together as fully automated, cloud-agnostic capabilities.
 Because the needs of every business will differ, the Capgemini Cloud Platform (CCP) helps firms boost their innovation in the cloud in five different ways.

 DevOps PaaS: This allows a business to quickly , and to enable a DevOps and Agile approach to delivering services in the cloud.
 A DevOps PaaS gives a business vast control over how and when new features are released into production.

 Integration PaaS: iPaaS allows a business to integrate any combination of cloud-based and on-premises applications as part of an evolving hybrid cloud environment.
-This allows an organisation to orchestrate its services so that they work seamlessly together as a coordinated whole.
+This allows an organization to orchestrate its services so that they work seamlessly together as a coordinated whole.

-API Management PaaS: API adoption is a vital aspect of innovation for many companies, and an API Management PaaS simplifies the centralised publishing, advertising, and governance of APIs to unlock the data held within a business for use in innovative business services.
+API Management PaaS: API adoption is a vital aspect of innovation for many companies, and an API Management PaaS simplifies the centralized publishing, advertising, and governance of APIs to unlock the data held within a business for use in innovative business services.
 This also allows a firm to securely expose its APIs for partners and customers to consume

-Identity and Access Management (IAM) PaaS: In the GDPR era, central administration for identity and access management (IAM) across an organisation greatly aids compliance.
+Identity and Access Management (IAM) PaaS: In the GDPR era, central administration for identity and access management (IAM) across an organization greatly aids compliance.
 By identifying and authenticating users at every touch point, it not only puts a business in control of their digital experience, it allows it to manage everyone’s data seamlessly in the cloud.